Budgie Parakeet Colors, Varieties, Mutations and Genetics

 Dilution

 In addition to a dark factor, budgies may also have a degree of dilution.
-There are four types of dilution: Greywing, Full-Body-Color Greywing, Clearwing, and Dilute:
+There are four types of dilution: Greywing, Full-Body-Color Greywing, Clearwing, and Dilute.

 Dilute